KeyboardKit/website/collections/_features/Autocomplete.md

 KeyboardKit has an observable ``AutocompleteContext`` class that provides autocomplete state, such as the suggestions to present.

-KeyboardKit automatically creates an instance of this class and binds it to ``.state``, then updates it when autocomplete is performed.
+KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when autocomplete is performed.

 ## How to perform autocomplete

-KeyboardKit will call ``performAutocomplete()`` when the text changes.
-This will update the ``.state`` context with suggestions from the main ``.services`` provider.
+KeyboardKit will call ``KeyboardController/performAutocomplete()`` when the text changes.
+This will update the ``KeyboardInputViewController/state`` context with suggestions from the main ``KeyboardInputViewController/services`` provider.

 You can use these suggestions in any way you like.
-Views like the ``AutocompleteToolbar`` will update to present the latest suggestions, and handle any tapped suggestion with the main action handler.
+Views like the ``AutocompleteToolbar`` will automatically update to present the latest suggestions, and will handle any tapped suggestion with the main ``KeyboardActionHandler``.

 You are of course not restricted to use an ``AutocompleteToolbar``.
-You can use and present suggestions in any way you want.
+You can use and present these suggestions in any way you want.

-If you need to reset autocomplete state, you can call the context ``.reset()`` functions.
-You can also set the context ``.isEnabled`` to false to disable autocomplete altogether.
+If you need to reset autocomplete state, you can call the context's ``AutocompleteContext/reset()`` functions.
+You can also set the context's ``AutocompleteContext/isEnabled`` to false to disable autocomplete altogether.

 ## How to customize the autocomplete behavior

-You can customize the autocomplete behavior by replacing the ``.services`` provider with a custom ``AutocompleteProvider`` or by overriding the various ``KeyboardInputViewController`` functions.
+You can customize the autocomplete behavior by replacing the ``KeyboardInputViewController/services`` provider with a custom ``AutocompleteProvider`` or by overriding the various ``KeyboardInputViewController`` functions.

-For instance, the ``.autocompleteText`` property determines which text to pass into the provider.
-It uses ``.textDocumentProxy`` by default, but you can override it to customize which text to use.
+For instance, the ``KeyboardInputViewController/autocompleteText`` property determines which text to pass into the provider.
+It uses ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.

-If you want to temporarily or permanently disable autocomplete, just can also set the context ``.isEnabled`` to `false`.
+If you want to temporarily or permanently disable autocomplete, just can also set the context's ``AutocompleteContext/isEnabled`` to `false`.

 ## How to create a custom autocomplete provider

-You can replace the ``.services`` autocomplete provider with a custom provider, for instance if you want to integrate with a custom SDK or 3rd party provider.
+You can replace the ``KeyboardInputViewController/services`` autocomplete provider with a custom provider, for instance if you want to integrate with a custom SDK or 3rd party provider.

 For instance, here's a custom provider that just adds a suffix to the provided text's current word: